brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 1.5.8 =
+- Improvement: Added an option to hide + & - sign added by Twenty Twenty-One Theme.

+= 1.5.8 =
 - Fix: Hardened allowed options in the editor to enforce better security policies.

 = 1.5.7 =